PnS2018/cheeese/README.md

 ### main.py ###
 In here, our model is trained...
 Currently the most siple approach achieves the best results (validation accuracy and test accuracy of ~ 69.5%), with 32 by 32 sized images and color channel set to 1.
 The other models were not tested for long, but most of them also reach close to 70% validation accuracy, depending on image size and color / black and white.
+So if you leave everything as is you will get a trained model, which is saved as 'model.h5' in your local repository.
+With this model you can then run the cam.py file and see the results (if you have a web cam) self handed.
+However, if you decide to make changes to the trainig, feel free, the code is commented and should be more or less self explanatory.

 ### utils.py ###
 In here, a few helpful functions are defined...